Firefighters face high winds stoking deadly blazes in U.S. Northwest

-SEATTLE Crews battling a flurry of wildfires raging unchecked across the Pacific Northwest contended with high winds on Thursday, a day after three firefighters were killed and four others were injured in Washington state.
+SEATTLE Crews battling a flurry of wildfires raging unchecked in the Pacific Northwest braced on Thursday for high winds forecast in the region a day after three firefighters were killed and four others were injured in Washington state.

 Authorities late on Wednesday ordered the evacuation of about 4,000 homes threatened by fire in the riverfront towns of Twisp and Winthrop in the Methow Valley, nestled in the foothills of the Cascade mountains in north-central Washington.

-The Twisp-area blaze, part of a larger cluster of fires dubbed the Okanogan Complex, has blackened 7,873 acres (3,194 hectares) of rural brush and dry timber about 115 miles (185 km) northeast of Seattle since erupting on Wednesday, said Rick Scriven, a spokesman authorized to speak about the blaze.
+The so-called Twisp River fire has roared through 16,000 acres (6,475 hectares) of rural brush and dry timber about 115 miles (185 km) northeast of Seattle since erupting on Wednesday.

-As of late Thursday afternoon, crews had yet to establish firm containment lines around the blaze, Scriven said, adding that suppression efforts across the Northwest had been complicated by "sporadic and erratic winds" throughout the day.
+As of Thursday morning, fire crews had yet to establish firm containment lines around the blaze, according to the Northwest Interagency Coordination Centre.

+The agency said wildfire suppression efforts in the Northwest as a whole would be complicated by "a windy day across much of eastern Washington and northern portions of eastern Oregon."

 The blaze near Twisp was burning in the same county as last July's massive Carlton Complex fire, the state's largest on record, which destroyed about 300 homes as it blackened 250,000 acres (100,000 hectares).